 - Proposed Overseas Institution – Choose the overseas institution location of your study abroad program.
-If the institution is not listed, email firstname.lastname@example.org with a link to the website of the program.
+If yours is not listed, just enter the most accurate name for the overseas host.

 - Study Abroad Program Description – Upload a one-page description of the study abroad program.
 You may create a screenshot or PDF from the program’s website, or scan a program brochure.
 If you have more than one program, upload all descriptions here.

 - Are you planning on participating in separate study abroad programs? – If the program sponsor and overseas institution are the same each term, answer no. If either differs, answer yes.
 You are expected to remain in the same country for the full program.